remix-run/remix-website/data/posts/remix-is-react-router.md

 We are committed to making both upgrade paths non-breaking except for changing imports, assuming you have all future flags enabled and are using Vite.

-We also plan to provide codemods and keep our guides up-to-date to provide the most straightforward, pain-free upgrade path we possibly can:
+We also plan to provide codemods and dedicated guides to provide the most straightforward, pain-free upgrade path we possibly can

-- [Remix ➡️ React Router v7 guide][upgrade-guide-remix]
-- [React Router v6 ➡️ React Router v7 guide][upgrade-guide-v6]

 If you have any questions, please don't hesitate to [reach out on to us on Discord][remix-discord].